 Access to Spain is across a land border and traffic across it, both pedestrian and vehicular, is often intense.
 There is a minimum of four daily flights to and from the UK.
-However the newly built Gibraltar International Airport Terminal is expected to attract an increase in flights from the UK and elsewhere.

 Malaga airport is an hour's drive away with an established and recently substantially enlarged international airport with many daily scheduled flights to the UK as well as numerous other European destinations.